zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Move Results Screen Formatting Fix (April 2025)
+- ✅ Fixed formatting issue with the move results screen in the journal editor:
+  - ✅ Added `softLineBreak: true` to all MarkdownBody widgets in the move results screens
+  - ✅ Modified `roll_result_view.dart` to ensure proper text formatting with soft newline returns
+  - ✅ Verified `softLineBreak: true` property in `journal_entry_viewer.dart` and `journal_entry_screen.dart`
+  - ✅ Ensured consistent formatting between the initial move dialog and the results screen
+  - ✅ Improved readability of move descriptions and outcomes throughout the application
+  - ✅ Updated memory bank documentation to reflect the changes

 ### Milestone: GitHub Actions Workflow Fixes (April 2025)
 - ✅ Fixed issues with the multi-platform release GitHub Actions workflow: